Syrian chemical weapons program: International reactions

 Protests started in Tirana in November 2013 against the Syrian chemical weapons, which were planned to be destroyed in Albania, probably in the city of Elbasan.
 On 14 November, around 9:00 people gathered in front of the Parliament of Albania.
 Some of the female MPs asked the PM to stop this process.

 The previous day, protesters in Tirana waved placards that read "No to sarin, Yes to oxygen, let us breathe" and "No to chemical weapons in Albania".

 Former Prime Minister Sali Berisha joined them along with deputies from his party.
 "We are not going to accept any chemical weapons in Albania, the prime minister has humiliated the Albanians," he said.

 Mr Edi Rama himself indicated earlier that he was in favour of the proposal.

-One day later, on 15 November more than 5,000 people, mostly students boycotted the lesson and turned out on the Dëshmorët e Kombit Boulevard in Tirana, as well as in the cities of Korce, Elbasan, Shkoder, Lezhë and Gjirokaster.
-In Durres, they managed to block the main entrance to the country's main harbour.
+One day later, on 15 November more than 5,000 people, mostly students boycotted the lesson and turned out on the Dëshmorët e Kombit Boulevard in Tirana, as well as in the cities of Korçë, Elbasan, Shkodër, Lezhë and Gjirokastër.
+In Durrës, they managed to block the main entrance to the country's main harbour.
 They stayed there waiting for the decision of the PM which was announced around 17:00.
 During his public speech the PM stated that even if Albania was asked to destroy the chemical weapons, the government wouldn't accept something that is against the will of the Albanians.

+After the fall of Assad

+After the Fall of the Assad regime on December 8, 2024, international commentators noted that the remaining stocks of chemical weapons in Syria were now unsupervised.
+The United States expressed concern that the chaotic tactical situation could lead to such weapons falling into the hands of terrorists.
+The Organisation for the Prohibition of Chemical Weapons stated that it was carefully watching the situation and would try to work with the new government to destroy what chemical weapons remain.
+In April 2025, the organization determined that over one hundred chemical weapons sites remained in Syria.